AMLLLS/liquidfy-waiting/README.md

 ## 📄 License

-Private project for Liquify.
+Private project for Liquidfy.
 All rights reserved.